-- Diagnosing breast cancer in younger women (under 40 years old) is more difficult because their breast tissue is generally denser than the breast tissue in older women, and routine screening is not recommended.
+- Diagnosing breast cancer in younger women is harder because their breast tissue is generally denser than in older women.

 - Breast cancer in younger women may be more aggressive and less likely to respond to treatment.

-- Women who are diagnosed with breast cancer at a younger age are more likely to have genetic mutations predisposing them to breast and other cancers.
+- Women who are diagnosed with breast cancer at a younger age most likely have genetic mutations predisposing them.

-- Younger women who have breast cancer may ignore the warning signs—such as a breast lump or unusual discharge—because they believe they are too young to get breast cancer.
+- Younger women with breast cancer may ignore the warning signs—such as a breast lump—because they believe they are too young.
 This can lead to a delay in diagnosis and poorer outcomes.

-- Some healthcare providers may also dismiss breast lumps or other symptoms in young women or adopt a “wait and see” approach.
+- Some healthcare providers may also dismiss breast lumps or other symptoms in young women.

-- Breast cancer poses additional challenges for younger women as it can involve issues concerning sexuality, fertility, and pregnancy after breast cancer treatment.
+- Breast cancer poses additional challenges for younger women as it can involve issues concerning sexuality, fertility, and pregnancy after treatment.

 Why is it so stressful for women under 50?

-Being diagnosed with breast cancer is considered to be a potential traumatic experience, which may overcome the ordinary adaptive abilities of an individual and can produce various emotional reactions, symptomatic manifestations and psychological discomfort.
-These aspects can challenge femininity and cause anxiety, depression, guilt, isolation and distrus.
+Being diagnosed with breast cancer is a traumatic experience, which may overcome the ordinary adaptive abilities of an individual and can produce various emotional reactions and psychological discomfort.
+These aspects can challenge femininity and cause anxiety, depression, guilt, isolation and distrust.

-Women under 50 are at a higher risk of having traumatic outcomes or at a greater risk of developing posttraumatic stress disorder compared with older women.
+Women under 50 are at higher risk of developing post traumatic stress disorder compared with older women.
 Breast cancer is a traumatic stressor for younger women because it is often more aggressive, lethal and destructive to daily life and to their own vision of the world .
-Women under the age of 50 show more emotional distress, anxiety, and depression symptoms and lower vigour for aggressiveness of chemotherapy received, regardless of the surgical procedure or tumour evaluation time.
+Women under the age of 50 show more emotional distress, anxiety, and depression symptoms and lower vigor for aggressiveness of chemotherapy received, regardless of the surgical procedure or tumor evaluation time.

 Women under 50 years of age are more concerned about their health, femininity, gender role and motherhood; in particular, the latter increases generalised fear over women without children.
 Furthermore, in exploring the predictors of fear of recurrence in younger women, the literature recognizes the levels of anxiety and illness representation, particularly the perception of breast cancer as a life intruder, with negative physical, social and economic effects.